vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

     return run_sync
 ```

 ### Test function

 Define generic function that inserts data and check if it's there.
-We use `pytest.fail` since we want to use this function to be used by every
+We use `pytest.fail` since we want this function to be used by every
 test.

 ```python